Randall-Coding/ansible-terraform-jenkins/README.md

-This is just practice work using Terraform on AWS.
+Example project using Ansible + Terraform on AWS.